 - use a paperlike pencil grips to keep a good grip on the pen.

-If you’re searching for the best templates to keep you organized every year, download my best digital notebooks (FREEBIES Vault).
+If you’re searching for the best templates to keep you organized every year, download my best digital notebooks.
 You’ll get access to lag-free digital planners (optimized PDF planners) to avoid the lag when writing or scrolling the pages.
 These digital templates are available as PDFs with hyperlinks and may be used on the iPad with the Apple Pencil to:

 – de-clutter your mind and focus on the bright side of living